 September 7, 2020 – German doctors say Navalny is out of an artificial coma.

-September 11-13 – Russia holds local elections during which Navalny’s allies make gains in Siberian cities.
+September 11-13, 2020 – Russia holds local elections, during which Navalny’s allies make gains in Siberian cities.

 September 14, 2020 – Laboratories in France and Sweden confirm Germany’s findings that Navalny was poisoned with a Novichok nerve agent.
-French President Emmanuel Macron urges Putin to shed light on the “attempted murder”, but the Russian leader only moves to condemn “unsubstantiated” accusations.
+French President Emmanuel Macron urges Putin to shed light on the “attempted murder”, but the Russian leader only condemns what he describes as “unsubstantiated” accusations.

-September 15, 2020 – Navalny posts a message on Instagram saying he is able to breathe unaided, appearing with his wife Yulia and two children, sitting up in bed looking gaunt.
+September 15, 2020 – Navalny posts a message on Instagram saying he is able to breathe unaided.
+He includes a photo of himself, sitting up in his hospital bed looking gaunt, with his wife, Yulia, and two children.

-September 17, 2020 – Navalny’s aides say they have discovered traces of Novichok on a bottle taken from the hotel in Siberia where he stayed before falling ill.
+September 17, 2020 – Navalny’s aides say they have discovered Novichok traces on a bottle taken from the hotel in Siberia where he stayed before falling ill.

-September 21, 2020 – Navalny says Western laboratories have found traces of Novichok in and on his body and he demands Moscow return his clothes from the day he fell ill.
+September 21, 2020 – Navalny says Western laboratories have found Novichok traces in and on his body, and he demands Moscow return his clothes from the day he fell ill.

-September 22, 2020 – Navalny is discharged from hospital and doctors say a “complete recovery is possible”.
-The Kremlin says Navalny is welcome to return to Moscow, while his spokeswoman says Russia froze his assets while he was in a coma.
+September 22, 2020 – Navalny is discharged from hospital, and doctors say a “complete recovery is possible.”
+The Kremlin says Navalny is welcome to return to Moscow while his spokesperson says Russia froze his assets while he was in a coma.

-October 1, 2020 – Navalny accuses Putin of being behind his poisoning, and says he will not give the Russian president the pleasure of being in exile.
-Putin’s spokesman Dmitry Peskov accuses Navalny of working for the CIA and calls his claims “groundless and unacceptable”.
+October 1, 2020 – Navalny accuses Putin of being behind his poisoning and says he will not give the Russian president the pleasure of being in exile.
+Putin spokesperson Dmitry Peskov accuses Navalny of working for the CIA and calls his claims “groundless and unacceptable”.

-December 14, 2020 – Citing flight records and mobile phone geolocation data, investigative website Bellingcat and Russian media outlet The Insider publish results of a joint investigation into Navalny’s alleged poisoning.
-In cooperation with Der Spiegel and CNN, and endorsed by Navalny, they claim to have identified a team of assassins from Russia’s FSB security service who have stalked him for years.
+December 14, 2020 – Citing flight records and mobile phone geolocation data, the investigative website Bellingcat and Russian media outlet The Insider publish results of a joint investigation into Navalny’s poisoning.
+In cooperation with Der Spiegel and CNN and endorsed by Navalny, they report identifying a team of assassins from Russia’s FSB security service who have stalked Navalny for years.
 It names intelligence officers and poison laboratories it says were behind the operation.